Veggie Crisps RecipeGluten-free, dairy-free, sugar-free, grain-free, egg-free

 Source: Dr Axe

-As I write in Mila’s Meals: The Beginning & The Basics:
+As I write in my book Mila’s Meals: The Beginning & The Basics:

 “Trans fat increases LDL (‘bad’) cholesterol levels while decreasing HDL (‘good’) cholesterol; increases the risk of heart attacks, heart disease and strokes; and, contributes to increased inflammation, diabetes and other health problems.